Skip to content

 </application>

-Replace the contents of index.tsx with the following:
+Replace the contents of index.tsx with the following example:

 tsx